Life just isn’t ideal for us sisters these days…

 After overcoming post-partum depression in 2003, I knew I had to help other women face similar challenges.
 During that time, I felt severely isolated and unsupported.
 I realized that I never wanted a woman or mother to go through what I was dealing with on her own.

 I decided that my life’s purpose was to open a holistic healing center for women (with a special focus on mothers of children under 18).
+Blue Bayou is still in its infancy but big things are coming!
 I am creating a safe space where women can receive support with their health, wellness, and parenting challenges.
+It is my purpose and an honor to serve.

 I spent most of the years after grad school providing life coaching for women seeking to improve their lives.
 I found that the mental and psychological aspects of health and wellness were the most neglected, even though they were the most important.
 As the mind goes, so goes the body.